 CTC Legacy Dinner

-For over 40 years, Comprehensive Therapy Center has been helping children with disabilities walk, talk, learn and play.
-This longevity would not be possible without the therapists, volunteers and community members who make CTC what it is.
-Join us for our next CTC Legacy Dinner where we’ll be honoring three individuals who have made a significant impact to our organization.
+For over 40 years, Comprehensive Therapy Center has been helping children with disabilities walk, talk, learn, and play.
+This longevity would not be possible without the therapists, volunteers and community members who make CTC’s mission attainable.
+Join us for our next CTC Legacy Dinner, where we’ll be honoring three individuals who have made a significant impact to our organization.

-All proceeds from this dinner will go towards our Legacy Campaign, ensuring that all children who need it can participate in programs like Therapy & Fun regardless of family income.
+All proceeds from this dinner will go towards programing and our Therapy & Fun/Life Skills scholarship program, ensuring that all children who need it can participate in programs like Therapy & Fun regardless of family income.

 $100 per person

 2024 Guests of Honor